montoyo/webdisplays/README.md

 This is the unfinished port of the WebDisplays mod for Minecraft 1.12.2.
 The text below is my "TODO" list.

 ### Missing features
-* ~~Peripheral: ComputerCraft interface~~ (CC not up to date)
 * Peripheral: OpenComputers interface
 * Server blocks (to store some of the player's web pages)
 * Read config (see "Config elements" below)

 ### TODO
 * Center camera to screen when using keyboard
-* Achievements (minePad 2 and all that stuff)
 * Top/bottom screen orientation
 * GuiSetURL2 missing buttons
-* Plugin API
 * Automatically add protocol to URLs
 * Using the remote control tool too far away (with a chunk loader ofc) may trigger distance guard in SMessageScreenCtrl
-* Recipes: why do I need to craft first to have them in my crafting book?
 * French translations
-* Embedded videos sound/distance
 * minePad management: check GuiContainer.draggedStack for minePad
-* Enhance crafts
-* Enhance models
-* minePad item texture seems to be transparent in some corners...
 * Change mod name to WD2
 * Put a limit on screen resolution